rust-gamedev/rust-gamedev.github.io/content/news/036/index.md

 Houdini, or Blender's geometry nodes project and provides a node-based environment to compose procedural recipes to create 3d models.

-The focus for the past few months has been into evolving Blackjack from a proof of concept into a usable application.
-It's current status is not yet production ready, but it can now be used to build complex procedural models editable inside a game engine thanks to its new engine integration system.
+The focus for the past few months has been on evolving Blackjack from a proof of concept into a usable application.
+Its current status is not yet production ready, but it can now be used to build complex procedural models editable inside a game engine thanks to its new engine integration system.